 Here we are.
 Five weeks in.
-So sit down (actually you probably are to be fair), grab your snack of choice, and we’ll get into it.
+So sit down, grab your snack of choice, and we’ll get into it.

 This first month has flown.
 I’ve met so many people, I’ve changed my whole routine in life and if I stop and think about it, it feels surreal.